Jonas Carpignano: Awards

 He has received the award for breakthrough director at Gotham Independent Film Awards 2015 for his first feature film Mediterranea which was also named the best directorial debut of 2015 by the National Board of Review.
 In 2016 he was awarded the Guggenheim Fellowship.
 In 2017 his film A Ciambra won the Europa label cinema prize at the Director's Fortnight at the cannes film festival.

 In 2018 Carpignano won the award for best director (Miglior Regia) at the David di Donatello, the country's equivalent of the Oscars.

-In 2021 Carpignano's third film A Chiara won the won the Europa label cinema prize at the Director's Fortnight at the Cannes film festival making the second time that the director earned this prize.
+In 2021 Carpignano's third film A Chiara won the Europa label cinema prize at the Director's Fortnight at the Cannes film festival making the second time that the director earned this prize.

 Personal life

 Carpignano lives in Italy, where he continues to work as a writer and director.